Johann Schöning

-Johann Schöning (1458–1502) (also Schonynk) was mayor of Riga.
+Johann Schöning (c.
+1458–1502) (also Schonynk) was mayor of Riga.
 In 1476 he was elected as a member of the Riga council.
 He is considered one of the most important representatives of the city of Riga at the end of the 15th Century, especially in Hanseatic League and Livonian Landtag, but also as an envoy to Sweden and Russia.